 Our affiliation with the Huntsville Hospital Health System means greater strength and expanded resources for local healthcare services.
 It’s another reason we’re the one choice for convenient care.

-Marshall Medical Centers (MMC) is in sound financial condition and therefore not pressed to seek the assistance of a partner.
+Marshall Medical Centers (MMC) is in sound financial condition and therefore was not pressed to seek the assistance of a partner.
 However, the increasingly complex and uncertain healthcare environment is driving healthcare providers to join forces in increasing numbers.
 Marshall County Health Care Authority (MCHCA) has been evaluating for some time whether a partnership was in the best long-term interest of the community.
 Ultimately, the board decided being part of something bigger would better position MMC for the future.
 This is a proactive move to ensure continued success for Marshall Medical and the community it serves.

 Marshall Medical has a long and successful history as an independent entity.
 However, increasing challenges will make repeating that success difficult.
 For example, Alabama has the lowest Medicare reimbursement in the nation, the third lowest Medicaid payments in the country and Marshall County has a high uninsured population.
 At the same time, the healthcare industry is increasingly complex.
 These factors make funding future capital needs, maintaining quality staff and recruiting physicians more challenging.

 HHHS is the facility most often chosen by Marshall County residents for services not provided at MMC.
 Some may see HHHS as a competitor; we see them as a natural partner.
 Most compelling, however, is the fact that HHHS is a community-owned organization – like MMC.
 Being community-owned means reinvesting funds received from providing services to improve them.
 This was a very important factor in reaching this decision.
 The board considered other options, but felt a relationship with HHHS offered the best way to meet the healthcare needs of our community in the same manner those needs have been met for more than 60 years.